andre-senna/dev-portal/tutorials/publish/index.md

 ```

 In case of an already taken `ORGANIZATION_ID` replace it with a different id of your choice.
 Make sure you follow our [naming standardisation guidelines][naming-standards].

-Don't forget to update the environment variable too:
+If you use a different organization id (other than the one we provided in step 2, update ORGANIZATION_ID properly as it is used later in this tutorial.

 ```
 ORGANIZATION_ID="new-org-id"